KenKundert/inform/doc/user.rst

    )

 Temporarily display the message in a bubble at the top of the screen.
-Also prints the message on the standard output and sends it to the log file.
+Also sends it to the log file.
 This is used for messages that the user is otherwise unlikely to see because they have no access to the standard output.

 .. _debug: